sshiblu/SGN/Watir and Capybara.md

 * b.title # returns all the text in the element, the current browser better than using page source which gets everything
 * b.back # takes you back in the browser
 * b.forward # takes you forward in the browser
-* b.status # gives you back whatevers in the status bar at that time
+* b.status # gives you back whatevers in the status bar at tha  t time
 * b.html # brings you back all the html in the page
 * b.text.match /hello/ # return nil so no hello, when inserted ussualy returned a matchdata object so there is a match
 * b.text.include? "ussualy", checks if it contains the word "ussualy", the command returned true.